amangour7909/Tools-in-DataScience/Deployment Tools/notes.md

+# Challenges faced and things to keep in mind
+   ### fast api
+      - to run fastapi project using uvicorn make sure you use filename:app
+      - uvicorn app:app --reload --host 127.0.0.1 --port 8001

+   ### api testing
+      - while testing api endpoint make sure server is running
+      - request should be valid
+      - handle parameters

+   ### vercel
+      - in requirements.txt file write down dependencies with required versions.
+      - while testing make sure you are requesting valid existing endpoint
+      - function error means error in deployment

 # Image Compression for App Deployment

 Image compression is crucial for optimizing storage and bandwidth when deploying applications, especially when dealing with numerous images.
 Here's a concise guide on image compression techniques and a Python code workflow for compressing images.